Panspermia: History

 Lord Kelvin, in a presentation to The British Association for the Advancement of Science in 1871, proposed the idea that similarly to how seeds can be transferred through the air by winds, so can life be brought to Earth by the infall of a life-bearing meteorite.
 He further proposed the idea that life can only come from life, and that this principle is invariant under philosophical uniformitarianism, similar to how matter can neither be created nor destroyed.
+There would have always been planets spreading life throughout the universe because, he said, "we all confidently believe that there are at present, and have been from time immemorial, many worlds of life besides our own."
 This argument was heavily criticized because of its boldness, and additionally due to technical objections from the wider community.
 In particular, Johann Zollner from Germany argued against Kelvin by saying that organisms carried in meteorites to Earth would not survive the descent through the atmosphere due to friction heating.

 The arguments went back and forth until Svante Arrhenius gave the theory its modern treatment and designation.
-Arrhenius argued against abiogenesis on the basis that it had no experimental foundation at the time, and believed that life had always existed somewhere in the Universe.
+Arrhenius argued against abiogenesis on the basis that it had no experimental foundation at the time, and believed that life had always existed somewhere in the Universe, arguing that "we may become accustomed to the idea that life is eternal, and hence that it is useless to inquire into its origin."
 He focused his efforts of developing the mechanism(s) by which this pervasive life may be transferred through the Universe.
 At this time, it was recently discovered that solar radiation can exert pressure, and thus force, on matter.
 Arrhenius thus concluded that it is possible that very small organisms such as bacterial spores could be moved around due to this radiation pressure.

 At this point, panspermia as a theory now had a potentially viable transport mechanism, as well as a vehicle for carrying life from planet to planet.
 The theory still faced criticism mostly due to doubts about how long spores would actually survive under the conditions of their transport from one planet, through space, to another.
 Despite all the emphasis placed on trying to establish the scientific legitimacy of this theory, it still lacked testability; that was and still is a serious problem the theory has yet to overcome.
+Furthermore, as Dennis Danielson and Christopher M. Graney have pointed out, the theory is essentially based on the idea of an eternal, unchanging universe with no beginning and in which life is eternal, and not an evolving "Big Bang" universe.